The Office of Student Research provides three types of stipend support for student investigators. These are:

 - Research costs/equipment - Preference will be given to faculty/student pairs who do not have research grants or other funds to cover these expenses (some Downs fellowships where equipment is needed, humanities in medicine research projects, and certain clinical research projects).
 Funds will not be given if the faculty mentor holds a grant or has other funds.
 IMPORTANT: Medical students may apply for research costs/equipment for one research project.
 Medical students cannot submit a second application for research costs/equipment for the same research project.

 - Travel to an international meeting outside the United States where the student is presenting a paper or poster.

-Students can apply in one category only with applications due on three dates during the academic year:
+Students can apply in one category only.
+There are three application cycles during the academic year with the following dates:

 - May 15th

 - September 15th

 - January 15th